A BRIEF HISTORY OF CARDIFF, WALES

 The town of Cardiff was founded when the Normans conquered Glamorgan.
 A Norman called Robert Fitz Hamon conquered the area.
 He built a wooden castle within the walls of the old Roman fort.
 (The castle was rebuilt in stone in the early 12th century).

-Soon a little town grew up in the shadow of Cardiff castle.
+Soon a little town grew up in the shadow of the castle.
 That often happened in the Middle Ages as the castle's garrison provided a market for the goods made by the craftsmen of the town.
 Cardiff had a population of between 1,500 and 2,000 in the Middle Ages.
 Towns were very small in those days, especially Welsh towns.

 In Medieval Cardiff there were the same craftsmen you would find in any Medieval town like butchers, bakers, brewers, carpenters and blacksmiths.
 There were also leather workers like shoemakers and glovers.
 Medieval Cardiff was also a busy port.
 Ships were loaded and unloaded at a town quay.

-In the early 12th century a wooden palisade was erected around Cardiff to protect it.
+In the early 12th century a wooden palisade was erected around the town to protect it.
 In the late 13th century this was replaced by a stone wall.
 Then in the 13th century the friars arrived in Cardiff.
 Friars were like monks but instead of withdrawing from the world they went out to preach.
 There were 2 orders of friars in Cardiff.
 The Dominicans were called black friars because of their black costumes.
 The Franciscans were known as grey friars because of their grey costumes.
-Although they have long since disappeared from Cardiff the grey friars live on in the street name Greyfriars Road.
+Although they have long since disappeared the grey friars live on in the street name Greyfriars Road.

-CARDIFF IN THE 16th CENTURY AND 17th CENTURY
+CARDIFF IN THE 16th CENTURY

 A writer described Tudor Cardiff: 'The river Taff runs near the town walls in the west part of the town and washes the walls but somewhat too hard for part of it is thereby overturned (undermined) and the sea flows to the walls where, at the west angle, is a fair quay to which both ships and boats resort'.